-Skin lesions, including those found on the face, body and nails, are found in almost all individuals with TSC.
+Skin lesions, including those found on the face, body and nails, are found in almost all individuals with Tuberous Sclerosis Complex (TSC).
 The earliest sign may be white or light-colored skin patches which are best seen under ultraviolet light.
 As a child grows older, a characteristic facial rash that often resembles acne (facial angiofibromas) may develop across the nose and cheeks.

-Everolimus (Afinitor, Zortress) may also be used to treat brain or kidney tumors that cannot be surgically removed.
+Everolimus (Afinitor) may also be used to treat brain or kidney tumors that cannot be surgically removed.

-Tumors and cysts of the kidney are common among people who have tuberous sclerosis complex.
+Tumors and cysts of the kidney are common among people who have Tuberous Sclerosis Complex (TSC).
 Cysts are usually small in size and number and cause few problems; however, a small number of patients will develop symptoms similar to polycystic kidney disease.

 Larger kidney lesions can cause bleeding and pain and may require surgical intervention.

-Cardiac (heart) involvement is common in TSC and is found in up to two thirds of individuals.
+Cardiac (heart) involvement is common in Tuberous Sclerosis Complex (TSC) and is found in up to two thirds of individuals.
 Lesions in the heart can block blood flow or cause abnormal heart rhythms.

-An estimated three-quarters of people with tuberous sclerosis will develop one or more tumors inside the eyes.
+An estimated three-quarters of people with Tuberous Sclerosis Complex (TSC) will develop one or more tumors inside the eyes.

-Lung tumors and cysts call lymphangioleiomyomatosis develop in about one-third of adult women with TSC.
-In most cases, these cysts and tumors do not cause a problem.
+Lung tumors and cysts called lymphangioleiomyomatosis develop in about one-third of adult women with Tuberous Sclerosis Complex (TSC).
+In most cases, these cysts and tumors do not cause serious problems.

 How is TSC Diagnosed?